CDTbot/CDTbot/README.md

 MATLAB by Mathworks 2009b, 2010a and 2019a were used in the development of this application.
 MATLAB licensing was acquired through the academic institutional license provided by Stanford CSBF.

-FREE Icon Maker by Iconsflow.com was used to develop the app icon.
-The free subscription plan was used to develop the Headphone Mouse icon, to be used in non-commercial academic research or other not-for-profit scholarly purposes.

 This program is protected by the MIT License, copied from Choose A License: https://choosealicense.com/licenses/mit/

 [infographic]: /infographic.jpg "Infographic .jpg downloadable from home page of repository."